 insurance purposes/risk assessments etc.

-RH: Suggested that he could do a virtual tour of the aggregates recycling site and upload it on the Community Section of the Company’s website.
-This suggestion was agreed.
+RH: Suggested that he would look at when he could produce the autumn edition of Spotlight and could do a virtual tour of the aggregates recycling site and upload it on the Community Section of the Company’s website.
+This suggestion by BK was agreed to overcome insurance/security issues.

-PD: Asked for an update on any complaints received since the last meeting.
+Item 5: Update on complaints received

 RH: Advised that during the very hot weather in the Summer the Company had utilised 9,000